Norman Thagard

-Norman Earl Thagard, M.D. (born July 3, 1943; Capt, USMC, Ret.), is an American scientist and former U.S. Marine Corps officer and naval aviator and NASA astronaut.
-He is the first American to ride to space on board a Russian vehicle, and can be considered the first American cosmonaut.
-He did this on March 14, 1995, in the Soyuz TM-21 spacecraft for the Russian Mir-18 mission.
+Norman Earl Thagard (born July 3, 1943; Capt, USMC, Ret.) is an American scientist and former U.S. Marine Corps officer and naval aviator and NASA astronaut.
+He is a veteran of five space flights and on March 14, 1995, he became the first American to ride to space on board a Russian vehicle, the Soyuz TM-21 spacecraft for the Russian Mir-18 mission.

-Experience

-Thagard held a number of research and teaching posts while completing the academic requirements for various earned degrees.
+Personal life

+Thagard was born July 3, 1943, in Marianna, Florida, but considers Jacksonville, Florida, to be his hometown.
+He is married to Rex Kirby Johnson, formerly of South Ponte Vedra Beach, Florida.
+They have three sons.
+His father, Mr. James E. Thagard, and his mother, Mrs. Mary F. Key, are both deceased.
+During his free time, he enjoys classical music and electronic design.
+Thagard has published articles on digital and analog electronic design.

+Education and military service

+Thagard earned a Bachelors and Masters Degrees in Engineering Science from Florida State University in Tallahassee by 1966.

 In September 1966 he entered active duty with the United States Marine Corps Reserve.
 He achieved the rank of captain in 1967, was designated a Naval Aviator in 1968 and was subsequently assigned to duty flying F-4 Phantom IIs with VMFA-333 at Marine Corps Air Station Beaufort, South Carolina.
 He flew 163 combat missions in Vietnam while assigned to VMFA-115 from January 1969 to 1970.
 He returned to the United States and an assignment as aviation weapons division officer with VMFA-251 at the Marine Corps Air Station at Beaufort, South Carolina.
+He is a pilot and has logged more than 2,200 hours flying time, of which the majority was in jet aircraft.

-Thagard resumed his academic studies in 1971, pursuing additional studies in Electrical Engineering, and a degree in medicine.
+Thagard resumed his academic studies in 1971, pursuing additional studies in Electrical Engineering and medicine.
+In 1977, he earned a Doctor of Medicine degree from the University of Texas Southwestern Medical School.
 Before joining NASA, he was interning in the Department of Internal Medicine at the Medical University of South Carolina.
 He is a licensed physician.

-He is a pilot and has logged more than 2,200 hours flying time, of which the majority was in jet aircraft.